 Marie Elen Dupuis

-A biologist and soon to be an animal health technician, Elen has worked with a myriad of animals, from mites to Siberian tigers.
+A biologist and an animal health technician, Elen has worked with a myriad of animals, from mites to Siberian tigers.
 With an unrelenting critical mind and an insatiable thirst for knowledge, she constantly defies the status quo and is particularly fond of complex cases.
 At Cat Educator, Elen is part of the scientific monitoring, revision and translation teams.

 With an insurance degree and more than 15 years working with an insurer as a claims adjuster and now in damage insurance underwriting, Jennie has always worked in customer service.
 She was first a client at Cat Educator for a feline problem at home.
 Her desire to learn more about behaviour led her to follow the training process and become a Cat Educator for Quebec City.
 As director of customer service, Jennie ensures the quality of the company’s services and customer satisfaction.
 Passionate about culinary experiences, mixology, travel and scuba diving, this great adventurer never hesitates to embark on a new adventure.